2206217/CS220AU-DP-2022/README.md

 ## Log
+* 2023-01-18 Finished essay on Word, moved everything to GitHub.
 * 2023-01-15 Almost finalised essay and made final edits.
 * 2023-01-15 Started looking at a layout on Github and editing the index.md file.
 * 2023-01-13 Rearranged ideas and overall structure of website.